DusaraG/Electrocorp-UnityWebgl/README.md

 # Team Dyson - Unity Game
 Welcome to our Unity game called EnergyCorp!
 This project is an engaging simulation where players can delve into the world of energy conservation within an office environment.
 Embark on an exciting journey where you'll explore ways to save energy, tackle challenges, and unravel the mysteries of sustainable office practices.
 Below, you'll discover details about the game's scenes, frontend, backend, and how to navigate through them.

+##Instructions to play
+Use arrow keys to move the player.To interact with doors, move through dialogues etc use the 'Z' key.
+To change clothing press 'Y'

+##Leaderboad overview
+Leaderboard can be accessed by clicking and icon at the bottom right on the game

+Players are ranked according to the stock value of the company.
+To increase the stock value,
+  Buy laptops and decorations
+To avoid decreasing the stock value,
+  Avoid energy overconsumption
+The list of players are retrieved from the provided rest API.
+Then they are provided wiht a random stock value.

 ## Phase 04 Evaluation Material

 1. Assets folder link